kloptops/harbourmaster/beta.md

 - ArkOS has no volume control, so it is disabled for now.
 - Some resolutions of the themes need some work, but for the most part are good.
 - The options menus need a bit of reworking.
+- JELOS controls are flipped
+- In controller mode xbox, the controls dont match the icons.

 # Things still to do